centreon/centreon-documentation/versioned_docs/version-23.10/administration/knowledge-base.md

 > object and empty the **URL** field on the **Extended Information** tab.

 >
-> If the object inherits from any template of a procedure, the empty value will
+> If the object inherits of a procedure from any template, the empty value will
 > overload and delete the procedure link.